ThomasDelaney/TapIn/README.md

 * COMPANY

 It holds information about the company.
-Upon request for access to our product, the company will provide a name, location and the length of the break time that they offer.
-This information will be held by this table, as well as, an auto-incrementing company id.
+Upon request for access to our software, the company will provide a name, location and the length of the break time that they offer.
+This information will be held by this table, as well as, an auto-incrementing company id which will be used as a foreign key for all the other tables.

 * EMPLOYER

-Upon completing the requirements for the COMPANY table, the said company will send information about how many employers will use our product.
-This is the table that will hold the login details for each employer and Tap In Hub.
-Both of them are set up by us on request.
+Upon completing the requirements for the COMPANY table, the said company will send information about how many employers will use our product, followed by us created the login keys for each employer.
+This table will hold the login details for each employer and Tap In Hub.

-The structure of the table consists of: -
+Last but not least, one of the most important fields is the token which is used when an employer gets a notification when the employee clocks in.
+This holds a string which is made of 150 characters and is used to identify the employer's devicee when he logs in.

+* EMPLOYEE

+This table contains details about the employees which are linked with the companies through the company id.
+Every field from this table is set by the employer whenever he sets up an nfc tag for the new employee.
+The employee, with the help of the employer, has the freedom to choose the login details he wants to use.
+Therefore, the employee will get a login that he will remember easily and will not require our help in case he forgets the details.

+* TIMETABLES

+In this table each scheduled day will have the details set.
+It will be populated by the employer through the app whenver he sets up a schedule for an employee.
+The said employer has the freedom to add, edit and delete a record so no intervention from us would be needed.
+Each record is linked to a company and to an employee through the unique Ids.
+Apart from the schedule set and display, this table is also used for the clock in and clock out function because it holds the scheduled time, the actual time when the employee clocked in and if he already clocked in or not he cannot clock in/out more than once.

 # Main Menu Summary
 3 Buttons and an Image, the first Button brings the user to the Employer Main Home Page, it will checked SharedPreferences to see if the Employer is already logged in, if so then the page loads, else then the Employer Login page is shown, which prompts the Employer to login, when they do the Home Page is loaded.
 This workins in hand for the second button for Employee Mode; the Hub however does not save the Employer's details into SharedPreferences.